Latency-Aware Contextual Bandit: Application to Cryo-EM Data Collection: Regret of COAF with Access to True Mean Rewards

-\textbf{Step 3:} In this step, we finish the proof by providing an upper bound on $\sum_{j=1}^{J_T} f_j(\Gamma_j) - f_j(\Gamma^*_{\mathcal{M}})$.
-We follow a standard procedure in analyzing online gradient descent for strongly convex functions~\cite[Sec.
+\textbf{Step 3:} In this step, we derive an upper bound on $\sum_{j=1}^{\rk(T)} f_j(\Gamma_j) - f_j(\Gamma^*_{\mathcal{M}})$ from~\eqref{preq: 1_6}.
+We follow a standard procedure in analyzing online gradient descent for strongly convex functions~\citep[Sec.
 3.3]{hazan2016introduction}.
 We reproduce it here to make the proof self-contained.
-We have shown that $f_j$ is strongly convex with parameter $S_{j}$.
-Thus we have
+Since $f'_j(\Gamma) = h_j(\Gamma)$ and $f_j$ is strongly convex with parameter $\rc_{j}$, we have